zio/zio/docs/overview/testing_effects.md

 title:  "Testing Effects"
 ---

 There are many approaches to testing functional effects, including using free monads, using tagless-final, and using environmental effects.
-Although all of these approaches are compatible with ZIO, the simplest and most natural is _environmental effects_.
+Although all of these approaches are compatible with ZIO, the simplest and most ergonomic is _environmental effects_.

-This section introduces environmental effects and shows how to write testable functional code using them.
+This section introduces environmental effects and shows you how to write testable functional code using them.

 ```scala mdoc:invisible
 import zio._